project-sunbird/project-sunbird.github.io/pages/developer-docs/server-installation/configuring_installer.md

     git checkout tags/release-1.9
     cd deploy

-** Description of commands:
+##### Description of commands:
-git clone: To clone the repository on your local cd sunbird-devops: To enter to "sunbird-devops" folder git checkout {branch name}: To change from the current branch to tags/release branch cd deploy: To enter to deploy folder.
+* git clone: To clone the repository on your local
+* cd sunbird-devops: To change the directory to "sunbird-devops" folder
+* git checkout {branch name}: To change from the current branch to tags/release branch
+* cd deploy: To change the directory to deploy folder.
 You can further run your git commands here

 ## Configuring the Installer